D-side/forgot-alt-shift/README.md

 ## TODOs

 * Tests (really?)
-* Fill out the compatibility list
+* Fill out the compatibility list (OS, Ruby implementations)
+* Document how it works and how to use it with different layouts